 Successful management of underwriting risks and investment portfolio market risks is the main source of earnings for Sampo Group companies.
 Day-to-day management of these risks, i.e. maintaining them within given limits and authorisations is the responsibility of the business areas and the investment unit.

 Some risks such as interest rate, currency and liquidity risks are by their nature simultaneously linked to various activities.
 In order to manage these risks efficiently, Sampo Group companies have to have a detailed understanding of expected cash flows and their variance within each of the company’s activities.
-In addition, a thorough understanding of how the market consistent values of assets and liabilities may fluctuate at the total balance sheet level under different scenarios is needed.
-These balance sheet level risks are commonly defined as Asset and Liability Management (ALM) risks.
+In addition, a thorough understanding is needed of how the market values of assets and liabilities may fluctuate at the total balance sheet level under different scenarios.
+These balance sheet level risks are commonly defined as Asset and Liability Management (“ALM”) risks.
 In addition to interest rate, currency and liquidity risk, inflation risk and risks relating to GDP growth rates are central ALM risks in Sampo Group.
 The ALM risks are one of the focus areas of senior management because of their relevance to risks and earnings in the long run.

 In general, concentration risk arises when the company’s risk exposures are not diversified enough.
 When this is the case, an individual extremely unfavourable claim or financial market event, for instance, could threaten the solvency of the company.

 Concentrations can evolve within separate activities – large single name or industry specific insurance or investment exposures – or across activities when a single name or an industry is contributing widely to the profitability and risks of the company through both insurance and investment activities.